proofengineering/proofengineering-doc/QUOTES.md

 > Sooner or later computer proof assistants will become the norm, but the longer this process takes the more misery associated with mistakes and with unnecessary self-verification the practitioners of the field will have to endure.

 Vladimir Voevodsky, Univalent Foundations, Lecture at IAS, Princeton.
 Mar.
 26, 2014.

+>  A _formal proof_ is one that has been verified from first principles (generally by computer).

+Thomas Hales, "Developments in Formal Proofs"

+> As of early 2011, the under-development version of CompCert is the only compiler we have tested for which Csmith cannot find wrong-code errors.
+This is not for lack of trying: we have devoted about six CPU-years to the task.
+The apparent unbreakability of CompCert supports a strong argument that developing compiler optimizations within a proof framework, where safety checks are explicit and machine-checked, has tangible benefits for compiler users.

+Yang et al., "Finding and Understanding Bugs in C Compilers", PLDI '11